ricardo-jnunes/Java-SE-Course/ARRAYS.md

  - Load factor 0.75 and Auto-expand
  - Both HashSet and HashMap are not synchronized.
  - HashSet is implementation of Set Interface which does not allow duplicate value.

+Set
+ - Add and Remove methods will return false values when attempting to add a duplicate or remove an absent element.

 ####Predicate